Chonees/TAURO-PROJECT/README.md

 ### **📁 Upload and Process:**
 1. Drag Excel file to the web interface
-2. Wait for automatic processing
+2. Wait for automatic processing (cellmap → header → events → notes)
-3. Use the chatbot to query the data
+3. Use the specialized chatbot to query the data
-4. Download generated analysis
+4. Get intelligent insights about maritime operations

 ---